Is NFC/RFID Skimming a Real Threat... Yet?

 It's a feature that's most commonly found on smartphones and tablets, versus laptops and desktops.
 Additionally, NFC is typically associated with Android phones versus iPhones, but just about all iPhones have NFC capability.

 NFC functions on its own standard.
 NFC-enabled devices are typically separated into two groups: passive and active.

 Active NFC devices can both send and receive data.
 Active devices require their own power source.
 Good examples of active devices include the iPhone 11.

 Passive devices can only send data, but they don't require their own power source.
 Some IDs use the NFC standard to communicate with NFC readers.
 Other examples of passive devices can include billboards and signs.

-RFID allows devices to communicate via radio waves.
-RFID uniquely identifies items through these radio waves.
+RFID most basic function is to allow devices to communicate via radio waves.
+RFID also allows the unique indetification of items via these radio waves.

-At minimum, an RFID system is made up of a reader, a tag, and an atenna.
+At minimum, an RFID system is made up of a reader, a tag, and an atenna where:

 Back to NFC: The NFC standard allows communication between devices to happen in three different ways: peer-to-peer, read/write, and emulation.

 Peer-to-peer communication is what sets NFC apart from RFID the most.
 It's also the type most commonly found in smartphones and tablets.

 Read/write is where information is only sent one-way.